 Have you come across a 48in LED/LCD screen before?
-We certainly haven’t.
+We certainly hadn't when we tested this set.
 The Samsung UE48H6400 is the first of this new screen size, and we like it.
 A lot.

-Sharp, clear and full of subtle detail that’s impressive at this mid-range price, the 6400 hooked us when we turned it on.
+Sharp, clear and full of subtle detail that’s impressive at this mid-range price, the Samsung '6400's picture hooked us in from the minute we turned it on.

 At £700 (down from £1000), this could be the best TV deal we’ve seen this year, what with its smart build and numerous features.